La-BeTe/Chaos-Engine/README.md

 $ chaos --config=destructiveTestsConfig.js
 ```

 The config file should export an object with fields as specified below.
+All fields should be in camelCase.

 ### Files